 Is this for real?!
 I’m not giving my money to some trickster in cyberspace!?

 Yes!
 EasyCover is for real!
 EasyCover is an online brand created for our web platform selling Professional Liability Insurance, Commercial General Liability insurance and Directors and Officers liability insurance.
-“Easycover” is a trade name of Rogers Insurance Ltd., a longstanding reputable brokerage based in Calgary, Alberta.
+“Easycover” is a trade name of Rogers Insurance Ltd., a longstanding reputable, full service brokerage based in Calgary, Alberta.
 So, the next logical question is…

 Who is Rogers Insurance?